 - Announced: July 2017

-It has Nikon’s top 153-point autofocus system, the company’s highest resolution 45-megapixel sensor, a surprisingly high frame rate of 7 FPS (9 FPS with the battery grip), and nearly every one of Nikon’s top features.
+The D850 has Nikon’s top 153-point autofocus system, their highest resolution 45-megapixel sensor, a surprisingly high frame rate of 7 FPS (9 FPS with the battery grip), and nearly every one of Nikon’s top features.
 The D850 commands a $3000 price for good reason (check the current price here).

 - The Nikon D850 got 4.9 out of 5 stars in our review, the highest of any camera yet